 3D Historic Building Recording

-An accurate measured record of an historic building or structure may be required prior to alteration or destruction.
+An accurate measured record of an historic building or structure may also be required prior to permitted alteration or destruction.
 Where a development proposal entails potential harm to structural fabric considered to be of historical or architectural value, the applicant may be required to commission a permanent and accurate record as a condition of planning.

 What Happens Next?